Skip to content

 Synergistic effects:

-The combination of vitamin C and zinc may have synergistic effects that strengthen the immune system and speed recovery from colds.
+The combination of vitamin C and zinc may have synergistic effects that strengthen the immune system and speed up recovery from colds.
 Some studies suggest that supplementing vitamin C and zinc together may reduce the duration and severity of cold symptoms more than taking either nutrient alone.
 This could be due to the combined antioxidant and immunomodulatory properties.

 Vitamin C and Longevity

-The “Hallmarks of Aging” represent a concept that describes the biological mechanisms underlying aging.
-These include, among others, genomic instability, telomere shortening, Loss of proteostasis, mitochondrial dysfunction, cellular senescence, Stem cell exhaustion and altered intercellular communication.
-Ascorbic acid, an essential water-soluble antioxidant, plays an important role in modulating several of these aging mechanisms.
+The "Hallmarks of Aging“ represent a concept, which describes the biological mechanisms underlying aging.
+These include genomic instability, telomere shortening, loss of proteostasis, mitochondrial dysfunction, cellular senescence, Stem cell exhaustion and altered intercellular communicationAscorbic acid, an essential water-soluble antioxidant, plays an important role in modulating several of these aging mechanisms.

 MoleQlar ONE combines the potential of 13 different longevity ingredients to fully promote health and longevity at the molecular level.
-The complex has positive effects on all twelve Hallmarks of Aging.
+The complex has positive effects on all twelve hallmarks of aging.

 Genomic instability